2.4.51 Problem 48

 \end{equation}

-make all powers of \(x\) be \(n +r -1\) in each summation term.
-Going over each summation
+The next step is to make all powers of \(x\) be \(n +r -1\) in each summation term.
+Going over

-the corresponding index gives
+the power and the corresponding index gives \begin{align*}

 \moverset {\infty }{\munderset {n =0}{\sum }}x^{n +r} a_{n} \left (n +r \right ) \left (n +r -1\right ) &= \moverset {\infty }{\munderset {n =1}{\sum }}a_{n -1} \left (n +r -1\right ) \left (n +r -2\right ) x^{n +r -1} \\